Cardinal-Cryptography/zkOS-monorepo/README.md

 ## License

-Shielder is licensed under the MIT License.
+Shielder is licensed under the Apache-2.0 License.
 See the LICENSE file for more details.

 [aleph-homepage]: https://alephzero.org
 [logo]: logo.png